hasti-espahlar86/crypto/README.md

-# Crypto Utility 🔒
+# 🔒 Crypto Utility — Python Cryptographic Toolkit

-A Python‑based console utility for cryptographic operations and secure processing of text or passwords.
+Welcome to **Crypto Utility**, a clean and user‑friendly Python console tool for basic cryptographic tasks.
-This project provides simple and customizable crypto functions designed to be easy to use and extend.
+This project helps you generate secure hashes, encode/decode text, and explore cryptographic operations with clarity and simplicity.

 ---

-## Overview
+## 🧠 What This Tool Does

-The `crypto.py` script includes functionality for cryptographic tasks such as:
+This utility provides practical cryptography features in a Python console application:

-- Generating secure hashes
+- 🔑 **Hash Generation:** Create secure and unique hashes for text or passwords
-- Encoding or decoding text
+- 🔄 **Encoding/Decoding:** Transform text using standard encoding schemes
-- Using standard cryptographic algorithms
+- 🔍 **Modular Crypto Functions:** Easily extend or experiment with cryptography logic
-- Demonstrating practical uses of Python security libraries
+- 🗂️ **Python Standard Library:** No external dependencies — runs with built‑in modules

-This application focuses on clarity, modular design, and reliability.
+This project is designed for learners, developers, and anyone curious about how basic cryptographic tools work.

 ---

-## Features
+## 🚀 Key Features

-- 🔑 Secure hash generation
+- 🔐 Secure hash creation (e.g., SHA256)
-- 🔒 Encoding and decoding utilities
+- 🔄 Text encoding and decoding tools
-- 🧠 Modular structure for easy expansion
+- 🧩 Modular and readable code
-- 💻 Terminal-based usage (no GUI)
+- 💻 Console‑based interaction (no GUI required)
-- 📦 Standard Python library compatibility
+- 📦 Python standard library compatibility

 ---

-## Requirements
+## 🛠 Requirements

 - Python 3.x
-- Standard Python libraries (no third-party dependencies unless specified)
+- No third‑party libraries — just the standard library

 ---

-## How to Run
+## 🏁 How to Run

 ```bash
 git clone https://github.com/hasti-espahlar86/crypto.git
 cd crypto
 python crypto.py